LithiumHosting/laravel-money/README.md

 In the example above, if the model attribute `currency` is `null`, the currency defined in the package configuration is used instead.

+When calling $model->price, it will default to $1.00 format

 Setting money can be done in several ways: